Crowdfunding and crowdsourcing have become more and more prominent in today’s society.

 College Fund Gifts At Your Baby Shower

-A great time to ask for gifts to your child’s college fund is at your baby shower.
+A great time to ask for gifts for your child’s college fund is at your baby shower.
 Helping with your child’s education costs is one of the only financial goals that friends are willing to contribute to, so you might as well take advantage of that fact while your friends are feeling most generous.

 Including the college fund in your baby shower can be a great way to get gift contributions